rx-angular/rx-angular/libs/state/docs/testing.md

 ## RxState

 There are two ways you can test `RxState`.
-Depending on your use case, you maybe want to test the behavior of a whole `component`, or test the `state` and it's transformations on its own.
+Depending on your use case, you maybe want to test the behavior of a whole component, or test the state and it's transformations on its own.

 ### Components